TobyKLight/VL.PolyTools/README.md

 * New Polygon2DPlus datatype, for a 2D polygon that is effectively annotated with a third dimension.
 The underlying 2D polygon can still be accessed and manipulated.
 * Rearranged helppatches to make general geometric functions clearer
 * Added sample a point on a line
 * New 3D functions for dynamic geometry to make 'polygon tubes', where each element of the tube can have a different polygon face.
 See the new helppatches in 3D category.
-These come in several flavors where you
 * LERP (morph) between two polygons, see HowTo LERP between Polygons helppatch
 * Added sample a point on a polygon perimeter (previously only for PolyPath)
 * Added DrawPolygonRadialLines to draw radial lines between origin and points